Hey ā Jamie here.

 - Based on the reader question: How can I overcome imposter syndrome when changing my habits?

-- The all-or-nothing mindset is not principled.
+- A perfectionist mindset to adopting new habits is not principled.
 It is self-sabotage wearing principle's coat

 - 50% is better than zero, especially when 100% isn't possible.
 Being almost-something is not failure; it's progress